DiogoKahn/DiogoKahn/README.md

 ### Hi there 👋

-- 🔭 Not working anywhere... yet.
-Just studying the beauty of programing
+- 🔭 Working as an Intern in the FOFs management team at Fator and studying the beauty of programing.
-- 🌱 I’m currently learning Java, JavaScript, NodeJs, HTML, CSS, Python
+- 🌱 I’m currently learning Java, JavaScript, NodeJs, HTML, CSS, React, SQL and Python.
-- 📫 How to reach me: diogo.giarranti@gmail.com
+- 📫 How to reach me: diogo.giarranti@gmail.com | www.linkedin.com/in/diogogiarrantikahn